 With the hub off I could remove the four bolts and nuts that held the backplates and bearing retaining caps to the axle casing.
 Amazingly, even though the axle had been on a car for many years, and had been stored outside for a considerable length of time since it had been removed from the car, all came off as if they had only just been put on.

 The bearing inner is a tight press-fit on the half-shaft, and the outer is a slightly looser press-fit into the axle casing and the retainer cap, so the half-shaft complete with bearing has to drifted out of the axle in some way.
 I loosely refitted the hub and this time I did tap round the back of the hub with a mallet (the back-plate no longer being in the way) and the retainer and half-shaft came free.
-Update July 2010: Another more 'engineered' method is to get two long bolts with nuts - the 'pullers'.
-With the hub off put the threaded end of the bolts in opposite bolt holes in the end of the axle casing, heads facing outwards, with the nuts positioned on the bolts so that with the hub back on the half-shaft, and the hub nut on just a few threads, the heads of the 'puller' bolts are pressing against the back of the hub.
-Then when the hub nut is tightened, it pulls the bearing and half-shaft out of the axle casing.
+Update July 2010: Another more 'engineered' method read somewhere is to get two long bolts with nuts - the 'pullers (more accurately 'pushers').
+With the hub and bearing cap off put the threaded end of the bolts in opposite bolt holes in the end of the axle casing, heads facing outwards, with the nuts against the axle casing.
+With the hub back on the half-shaft, and the hub nut on just a few threads, unscrew the bolts from the nuts so the heads of the bolts are pressing against the back of the hub.
+Then when the hub nut is tightened further, it pulls the bearing and half-shaft out of the axle casing.

 Although the rebuilder was going to deal with the diff and its bearings I also wanted new outer bearings and oil seals of course.
 As I have said the bearings are a tight press-fit on the half-shaft, and although I have read of people putting the half-shaft in the freezer and the bearing in the oven, I didn't think my long-suffering other-half would stand for it, so I had arranged for someone else to press the new bearings on.
 The big mistake was to think that, everything else having gone so well, I could get the old bearings off myself.
 After beating on one for what seemed like hours I did manage to get it off, but that was more than enough for me so left the other one on for the press-operator to remove.